braveryk7/send-chat-tools/readme.txt

 You can instantly check comments that you didn't notice with the default email notification.

 === Changelog ===

+= 1.0.0 =
+Major update.

+Addition of functions.
+* Add Chatwork.
+* Add WordPress Core, theme and plugin update notifications.
+* Add API value automatic check.
+* Add Communication log.

+Improvement.
+* UI of the admin panel

+Fix.
+* Problem that error mail may be sent even if the message is sent normally.

 = 0.1.6 =
 Fix crypt logic